pawankr-github/SalesforceSOQL/README.md

 # SalesforceSOQL
 This Repository is for Soql Practice

+# Below are the list of Question That are There in Repo

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.